Land Information Memorandum

 - Any other information that the Council deems relevant.

 How do you request a LIM?

-The easiest and quickest way to apply and pay for your LIM is by using the online services form at the bottom of this page.
+The easiest and quickest way to apply and pay for your LIM is by using the online services form - there is also a copy at the bottom of this page.

 Or, applications can be emailed, faxed, posted or delivered in person.
-Payment can be by cheque or direct debit.
+Payment can be made by direct debit.
 The Council's bank account details are provided on the application form.